 Have you ever experienced the panic of losing track of your beloved dog or cat?
-You might want to consider having them microchipped if they end up getting lost.
+You might want to consider having them microchipped before they end up getting lost.
 While the procedure won’t stop your pet from running off unexpectedly, having a microchip in your dog or cat helps to identify them once someone finds them.

 What is a Pet Microchip?